systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Benefits Log Checklist

-The **Benefits Log Checklist** window displays a list of all required documents that must be uploaded into the system before a claim process can be initiated.
+The **'Benefits Log Checklist'** window displays a list of all required documents that must be uploaded into the system before a claim process can be initiated.
 Refer to the screenshot below for a visual representation of this checklist.

 <img  alt="Benefits Log Checklist window" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image20.png">